stacks-network/docs/src/pages/develop/collection-type.md

 To publish your Collection type, do the following:

-1. Clone or fork the <a href="https://github.com/blockstack/blockstack-collections" target="_blank">blockstack-collections</a> repo.
+1. Clone or fork the [blockstack-collections](https://github.com/blockstack/blockstack-collections) repo.
 2. Add your new type file to the `src/types` subdirectory.
 3. Create a pull request back to the `blockstack-collection` repository.